16 Oct Machine Guarding

 I would have thought that the radical changes in the 2015 health and safety legislation would have made a difference – but obviously it has not.

-In the last three months, four manufacturing companies have been sentenced under the Health and Safety at Work Act on charges for inadequately guarding machinery.
+In the last part of 2018, four manufacturing companies have been sentenced under the Health and Safety at Work Act on charges for inadequately guarding machinery.
 So far this year, 11 manufacturing companies have been sentenced for machine guarding failures.

 Read WorkSafe’s press release (12 October 2018) about this.